vandermeerlab/papers/Carey_etal_submitted/readme.md

   gen.MUAmethod = 'none';
   gen.ThetaThreshold = [];
   ```
-  (remember to select a different suffix, such as `suffix =
+  (remember to specify a different suffix, such as `suffix =
   '_HT1-3_noTheta';` to distinguish the resulting candidate files.)
 - Then, decode each session using [ALL_GenerateDecSeq.m]().
 - Collect data across sessions with [ALL_Collect_DecSeq.m](), and